longturn/freeciv21/docs/Modding/Rulesets/nations.rst

 This lists all nation files.
 Add your nation (:file:`data/nation/<nationname>.ruleset`) to this list.

-data/flags/*
+* :file:`data/flags/*`

   This is the flags directory.
-You will have to add a flag-file (see below) for your nation to work (see below).
+You will have to add a flag-file (see below) for your nation to work.

 * :file:`data/scenarios/*`

 You can add starting position for your nation on a scenario map.

 Before a nation can be included in the main distribution, the following files will also have to be edited.
-Unless you know what you're doing you shouldn't need to worry about this.
+Unless you know what you're doing you should not need to worry about this.

 * :file:`data/nation/CMakeLists.txt`